scottkipfer/driverhistory/README.md

 ## Thought Process

-I chose to approach this problem from the stand point that we were provided an event log in the form of a text file and we needed to populate the read-side based on the commands recieved.
-Instead of populating a read-side database that could be queryed against We were just outputing the results back to the command line.
+I chose to approach this problem from the stand point that we were provided an event log in the form of a text file and we needed to populate the read-side based on the commands received.
+Instead of populating a read-side database that could be queried against We were just outputting the results back to the command line.

 This problem only required two commands: `Driver` and `Trip`.
-The `Driver` command will create a new entry in the read side that will be affected by the succeding `Trip` commands.
+The `Driver` command will create a new entry in the read side that will be affected by the succeeding `Trip` commands.
 Trip commands will apply trip values along with domain logic to the History entry for the corresponding driver.
-The resulting history could be formated and prited out the the terminal.
+The resulting history could be formatted and printed out to the terminal.

 ## Design